breadboard-ai/breadboard/packages/breadboard/README.md

 Kits are collections of ready-made node factory functions for all types of nodes.

 #### Using pre-made kits
-Kits are an easy way to add functionality into your board without writing it yourself, and you can think of them as purpose-built third-party libraries you'd add into your web application.
+Kits are an easy way to add functionality to your board without writing it yourself, and you can think of them as purpose-built third-party libraries you'd add to your web application.

 For example, there's a [template kit](https://github.com/breadboard-ai/breadboard/tree/main/packages/template-kit), which contains node types that help with templating: `promptTemplate` and `urlTemplate`.
 The npm package, which contains the kit, must be installed before they can be imported.